Pickaria/Deepslate/README.md

    For Windows, download Temurin from [Adoptium](https://adoptium.net/)
 4. Once JDK is set-up and Gradle extension is installed, open the _Gradle_ tab on the left and click the _Reload All Gradle Projects_ button, this will download and index all the dependencies required by the plugins
    ![reload-gradle-vscode.png](docs/images/reload-gradle-vscode.png)
-5. Now you can run the task in your IDE, click on _Terminal_ → _Run Task..._ and select the _setup-server_ task.
-   The task will auto detect your operating system and install a test server.
+5. Run the `setupServer` Gradle task to create a test server.
 6. Once everything is done, you can run the _start-server_ task to start the test server and run the _shadow_ task to compile the plugins, the jar files are automatically placed in the test server's plugins folder.
 </details>